Japanese cruiser Akitsushima: World War I

 In 1909, Akitsushima was assigned the task of returning the body of former Prime Minister Itō Hirobumi to Japan, after he was assassinated in Harbin, Manchuria by a Korean nationalist.

 Despite her antiquated equipment and age was called upon again during World War I, to serve in the IJN 2nd Fleet during the Battle of Tsingtao against the Imperial German Navy.
 During the remainder of the war, she patrolled the sea lanes between Borneo, Singapore, Manila, and Saigon against German commerce raiders and U-boats, as part of Japan's contribution to the Allied war effort under the Anglo-Japanese Alliance.
 In 1914, in a final attempt to improve on her stability, her torpedo tubes and all 47-mm guns were removed.

 After World War I, Akitsushima was re-designated a training ship and submarine tender on 30 April 1921.
 Akitsushima was scrapped on 10 January 1927.

+One of the QF 4.7-inch guns from Akitsushima has survived as a war memorial monument (表忠塔, hyōchutō) located in the grounds of the Shizutama Jinja (鎮霊神社) in the former town of Sagara, Shizuoka (now part of the city of Makinohara.
+It was erected in 1926, and has a plaque at its base with the names of the local war dead from the First Sino-Japanese War and Russo-Japanese War.
+It is a City designated Tangible Cultural Property.